An Investment Model with Switching Costs and the Option to Abandon: Introduction

-The model that we study is the natural extension of Duckworth and Zervos~\cite{DZ01} that arises by incorporating a permanent abandonment option.
-A special case of this model and its applications in real options are extensively discussed in Dixit and Pindyck~\cite[Section 7.2]{DP94} using heuristic arguments and numerical examples.
 The related special case that arises if $X = W$, $h(x) = x$ and $K>0$ was solved by Zervos~\cite{Z03}.
-Furthermore, the existence of an optimal strategy in a more general context with finite time horizon was established by Djehiche and Hamad\`{e}ne \cite{DH09} using a system of Snell envelopes as well as viscosity solutions.
-Despite its importance for applications and the fact that there is an extensive literature on problems combining stochastic control with optimal stopping, there are no further references addressing this problem, to the best of our knowledge.
-Perhaps, this is due to the substantial complexity of the problem.
+Although the analysis of this related problem has shed some light on the qualitative nature of the optimal strategy, its impact on the real options theory has been limited by the rather unrealistic assumptions that the underlying economic indicator is a standard Brownian motion rather than a geometric Brownian motion and that the running payoff function $h$ is linear.
+The existence of an optimal strategy in a more general context with finite time horizon was established by Djehiche and Hamad\`{e}ne \cite{DH09} using systems of Snell envelopes and viscosity solutions.
+Despite its fundamental mathematical importance, this result is of rather limited practical use because it does not provide a qualitative characterisation of the optimal strategy or a genuinely practical way of implementing it.

 We derive the complete solution to the problem that we study in an explicit form by solving its Hamilton-Jacobi-Bellman (HJB) equation that takes the form of a pair of coupled quasi-variational inequalities.
 In particular, we identify the five regions that partition the state space $\{ 0,1 \} \times \mbox{} ]0, \infty[$ and characterise the optimal strategy, namely, the ``production'' region, the ``waiting'' region, the ``switch in'' region, the ``switch out'' region and the ``abandonment'' region.
-It turns out that the qualitative nature of the problem's solution is surprising rich and can take eight different forms, depending on the problem data.
+It turns out that the qualitative nature of the problem's solution is surprisingly rich and can take eight different forms, depending on the problem data.
+We illustrate the results derived using the choice \ben h(x) = c + x^\vartheta , \quad x > 0 , \een for some constants $c \in \bbr$, $\vartheta \in \mbox{} ]0,n[$\,\footnote{The inequality $\vartheta < n$, where $n$ is defined by (\ref{n-defn}), is essential for the value function to be finite.}, and some related numerical calculations (see Examples~\ref{EXf}--\ref{EXl}).